J. T. Southern: UWF International (1991–1992)

 In June 1991, Southern traveled to Japan to try his hand at UWF International (a hybrid of wrestling and kickboxing).
+He was one of several Tennessee-based wrestlers recruited to UWFi by Shinji Sasazaki, a retired wrestler who scouted for the company while living in Tennessee and working in a Japanese restaurant.
 He made his debut against Nobuhiko Takada but was dismissed by one commentator as "pretty but ineffective" as he lost badly - it was the first time in UWFi history that a fighter had failed to take a single point off his opponent.

 He went on to lose every one of his fights there against Japanese martial-arts fighters (Kazuo Yamazaki, Tatsuo Nakano and Masahito Kakihara) who ruthlessly exploited his weak defense against their explosive kicks.

 In a particularly one-sided fight, Southern showed so little fighting spirit that his opponent Kazuo Yamazaki was enraged by what he saw as Southern's cowardice.
 The commentators noted that, as a result, Yamazaki began treating Southern with contempt and a total lack of respect.
 He proceeded to humiliate him by inflicting upon him several indignities which fellow fighters are normally spared from.
 Yamazaki showboated, grabbed hold of Southern's leg only to push him down falling unceremoniously onto his backside, then grinded Southern's face into his armpit and later kicked Southern in the face.
 At one point the referee had stepped in to temporarily halt the fight and check on Southern's wellbeing, but Yamazaki refused to respect the pause and swept Southern's legs from under him anyway, sending him crashing once again onto the floor.
 Even after Southern had lost the fight by surrendering to Yamazaki's submission hold, Yamazaki refused to release the hold, leaving Southern squirming frantically on the canvas for some time until the referee intervened to rescue him.
 Southern had endured a torrid time but his ordeal was still not over yet as Yamazaki came back, towered over a demoralised Southern, now collapsed prostrate on the ground and barely able to stand, and continued to taunt him and threaten further punishment.
 Fortunately, the referee stepped in to stop Yamazaki doing any further damage.

 His legs suffered severe bruising, and Southern decided enough was enough and he quit the UWFI after suffering four straight defeats.